GRE- Graduate Record Examinations(Revised)

 Versions of rGRE test:

-The two versions of rGRE test are the following.
+The two versions of the rGRE test are the following.

 The rGRE General test format evaluates verbal reasoning; quantitative reasoning; critical thinking and analytic writing skills.
 Applicants must submit their rGRE scores along with certain other documents as an important part of the overall process of admission to the desired graduate schools.
-This test is conducted every month and within any 12-month period the limit of available chances is no more than five.
+This test is conducted every month and within any 12-month period, the limit of available chances to appear in the test are no more than five.

 The candidate should check the score report mailing date when selecting a test date as per the needs.